Prostatitis

 Technology makes it possible to produce sophisticated images of the prostate for diagnostic purposes, including:

-• Magnetic Resonance Imaging (MRI) (Scan producing images of the soft tissues of the body)
+- Magnetic Resonance Imaging (MRI) (scan producing images of the soft tissues of the body)

-The treatment non-acute prostatitis is challenging.
-Patients are typically prescribed antibiotics to see if they respond clinically.
+The treatment of non-acute prostatitis is challenging.
+Patients are typically prescribed antibiotics initially to see if they respond clinically.
 In some cases, a chronic infection can be difficult to eliminate; therefore, longer treatment courses may be required to completely rid the infection.
 The physician may also prescribe over-the-counter pain relievers and anti-inflammatories to reduce the discomfort.
-Other therapies that can be used to relieve the symptoms, include:

 Heat Therapy

-Comprises warm sitz baths (sitting in a tub of warm water) and hot compresses.
+This utilizes warm sitz baths (sitting in a tub of warm water) and hot compresses.

 Alternate Hot and Cold Therapy